luckylinux/opnsense-builder-tools/README.md

 **IMPORTANT**: I highly reccomend to setup the building Process on a Dedicated Builder Machine, in order to limit the Installation of Development Packages on the main / Production OPNSense Instance !!

+# Credits
+This Guide / Tools are based on the Excellent Guide from the [OPNSense Forum](https://forum.opnsense.org/index.php?topic=21739.0).

 # Scheduled Task

 ## Introduction